wjleece/Adwords-for-RAG-LLMs/README.md

 Next steps:

-1. Get all Nike shoe information available from the Amazon product API
+1. Get all Nike shoe information, including reviews, available from the Amazon product API
 2. Use a RAG system (even though it might not strictly be necessary) to suppliment OpenAI's Nike product knowledge
+3. Ask detailed questions about the type of products you're interested in (gleaned from reveiws) and get suggestions w/ hyperlinks
-3. Publish an API for this
+4. Publish an API

 Longer term: